lmullen/jsr/_source/issues/vol16/lindsey.markdown

 Africa, and India.
-Despite her best efforts to focus on the international ramifications of lynching---on "the prestige that we as a nation are losing in the eyes of the world"---at a hearing deliberating whether the crime of lynching warranted federal oversight, however, her testimony was bookended by subcommittee chairman Frederick Van Nuys reminding his colleagues that O'Day was "a native of the Southland."
+Despite her best efforts to focus on the international ramifications of lynching---on "the prestige that we as a nation are losing in the eyes of the world"---at a hearing deliberating whether the crime of lynching warranted federal oversight, her testimony was bookended by subcommittee chairman Frederick Van Nuys reminding his colleagues that O'Day was "a native of the Southland."
 "Now, I am from the South," O'Day responded, "but I am not speaking for